adilkhr/my-ms3-project/README.md

 ### Navigation Bar:

-The navigation bar will be simple black and white,easy to use with the name of COD Dictionary which will have a home, log in and register pages for new users and users who are not logged in.
+The navigation bar will be simple with the colors black and white, easy to use with the name of COD Dictionary which will have a home, log in and register pages for new users and users who are not logged in.
 When users log in, it will have a home, profile addwords and a logout link.
 On smaller devices I have used a dropdown button to display the menu to make it fully responsive.

 ### Footer: